data-gymnasia/courses/content/intro-data-pipeline/content.md

 Data visualization is a way to leverage your visual cortex to gain insight into data.
 Because vision is such a rich and well-developed interface between the human mind and the external world, visualization is a critical tool for understanding and communicating data ideas.

-The standard graphics library in Python is Matplotlib, but we will use a newer package called *Plotly*.
-Plotly offers a number of material improvements over Matplotlib: (1) figures support interactions like mouseovers and animations, (2) there is support for [genuine](gloss:mpl3d) 3D graphics, and (3) Plotly is not Python-specific: it can be used directly in Javascript or in R or Julia.
+The standard graphics library in Python is Matplotlib, but here we will use a newer package called *Plotly*.
+Plotly offers a number of material advantages relative to Matplotlib: (1) figures support interactions like mouseovers and animations, (2) there is support for [genuine](gloss:mpl3d) 3D graphics, and (3) Plotly is not Python-specific: it can be used directly in Javascript or in R or Julia.

 If you use Plotly in a Jupyter notebook, the figures will automatically display in an interactive form.
 Therefore, it is recommended that you follow along using a separate tab with a [Jupyter notebook](https://mybinder.org/v2/gh/data-gymnasia/python-binder/master).
 However, we will use the function `{py} show` defined in the cell below to display the figures as static images so they can be viewed on this page.

     pre(python-executable)
       | from datagymnasia import show
+      | print("Success!")

 [Continue](btn:next)

 ---
+### Scatter plot
 > id: step-scatter-example

 We can visualize the relationship between two columns of numerical data by associating them with the horizontal and vertical axes of the Cartesian plane and drawing a point in the figure for each observation.
 This is called a **scatter plot**.
 In Plotly Express, scatter plots are created using the `{py} px.scatter` function.
 The columns to associate with the two axes are identified by name using the keyword arguments `{py} x` and `{py} y`.

     pre(python-executable)
+      | import plotly.express as px
+      | import pydataset
+      | iris = pydataset.data('iris')
       | show(px.scatter(iris,x='Sepal.Width',y='Sepal.Length'))

 [Continue](btn:next)